-In 1 Corinthians 12:2-4, Paul wrote, “And I know such a man—whether in the body or out of the body I do not know, God knows— how he was caught up into Paradise and heard inexpressible words, which it is not lawful for a man to utter” (v.
-2,3).
+In 1 Corinthians 12:2-4, Paul wrote, “And I know such a man—whether in the body or out of the body I do not know, God knows— how he was caught up into Paradise and heard inexpressible words, which it is not lawful for a man to utter” (verses 2,3).
 In this passage, “paradise” is obviously synonymous with “heaven.”
 The fact that Paul refers to no earthly “paradise” is even more clear from the fact he associates being “caught up” to “heaven” with being “caught up” to “paradise.”

 But upon careful examination of this verse, we find that the comma between the words “you” and “today” was inserted by the translators.
 The commas in this verse were not in the original manuscripts.
 The original Greek text, which had neither punctuation nor word division, reads literally: “truly to-you I-say today with-me you-will-be in the paradise.”

-What Christ actually said to the thief on the cross was: “Assuredly, I say to you today, you will be with Me in Paradise.”
+“Assuredly, I say to you today, you will be with Me in Paradise.”
 The great question the thief was thinking of at the moment was not when he would reach paradise, but whether he would get there at all.
 Jesus’ simple statement assured him that, however undeserving he may be and however impossible it may appear for Jesus—dying the death of a criminal—to fulfill such a promise, the thief will most certainly be there.

 In His service,